isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1960.md

 ---
-title: Auto Welding Carriage
+title: Welding is usually carried out manually by welders or operators of an auto welding carriage.
+An auto welding carriage mounted to the side-wall can do multiple welding jobs at once, similar to a panel line system with 1 unit being the Master control while the remaining units (min.
+2) follow suit using wireless communication.
+Production line with either 6 or 12 units will only require 1 to 2 welding operators per shift to operate the Master machine while monitoring the overall welding job.
 permalink: /productivity-solutions-grant/solutionrepo/solution1960
 ---

 ### Description

-Welding is usually carried out manually by welders or operators of an auto welding carriage.
-An auto welding carriage mounted to the side-wall can do multiple welding jobs at once, similar to a panel line system with 1 unit being the Master control while the remaining units (min.
-2) follow suit using wireless communication.
-Production line with either 6 or 12 units will only require 1 to 2 welding operators per shift to operate the Master machine while monitoring the overall welding job.

 ### Details of Solution